michaelloistl/FormKit/README.md

 ## A Work In Progress

-FormKit is still in early design and development which means that the implementations will (likely) break as FormKit evolves.
+FormKit is still in early design and development which means that any implementations will (likely) break as FormKit evolves.

 ## Todo's